ovh/docs/pages/platform/public-cloud/changing_dns_servers_of_an_instance/guide.en-gb.md

 ## Objective

-The default DNS server configured on instances you create will be the OVHcloud server (213.186.33.99).
+The default DNS server configured on instances you create will be the OVHcloud server (213.186.33.99 for example).
 You can add a secondary server or replace this configuration with your own.
 However, the DNS servers are configured automatically by a DHCP server and you will not be able to change the DNS configuration by editing the `resolv.conf` file.

 **This guide explains how to change the DHCP configuration of an instance in order to change the DNS servers.**